mongodb/docs/source/reference/configuration-options.rst

    Set to ``true`` to add new entries to the end of the logfile rather than overwriting the content of the log when the process restarts.

+.. setting:: syslog

+   .. versionadded: 2.1.0

+   Sends all logging output to the host's :term:`syslog` system rather than to standard output or a log file as with :setting:`logpath`.

+   .. warning:: You cannot use :setting:`syslog` with
+      :setting:`logpath`.

 .. setting:: pidfilepath

    *Default:* None.